Our Curriculum and Ethos

 Being kind is one of our Golden Rules and is a personal value that is vital to building strong, vibrant communities.
 We teach our children the importance of kindness and encourage children to demonstrate this value regularly.

-Helping all of our children to be happy, kind and inspired is at the heart of all that we do.
+Helping all of our children to feel nurtured, inspired and successful is at the heart of all that we do.

 We are proud to deliver creative and stimulating learning, which engages children of all backgrounds and abilities.
 We became part of North West Academies Trust in September 2016 and continue to build on improvements made in every area of the school.
 Learning at Ellesmere is broad and balanced and fulfils all National Curriculum requirements.
-Children regularly enjoy curriculum-related days out; are taught phonics and reading on a daily basis and undertake key-skills sessions to practice mental maths, handwriting and spelling.
+Children regularly enjoy curriculum-related days out; are taught phonics using Read, Write Inc; read on a daily basis and undertake key-skills sessions to practice mental maths, handwriting and spelling.